25 October 2012

 52. Martinis & IMAX

-53. Spend an afternoon at Historic 4th Ward Park
+53. Picnic in Historic 4th Ward Park

 54. Eat at Vortex (Little Five Points) ✓ done